wilsontelab/genomex-mdi-tools/shared/modules/README.md

 ## Module versioning

-The version of a shared module is implicitly derived from the version of it's parent suite, i.e, setting the version of a tool suite always yields the same, specific version of a module.
+The version of a shared module is implicitly derived from the version of its parent suite, i.e., setting the version of a tool suite always yields the same, specific version of a module.

 For external shared modules, the module version can be set by requiring